This page is designed to answer the following questions:

 - Attitude – Individuals may not want to talk if they feel that their views are not being listened to or taken seriously.
 Active listening, compassion, empathy, being non-judgmental and using techniques to minimise misunderstandings can all contribute to effective communication.

-You may need to share your experience of communication to others in order to help them overcome their own barriers to communication.
+You may need to share your experience of communication with others in order to help them overcome their own barriers to communication.

 Example question and answer